lichkitsch/campaigns/rules_rewrite.md

 ## Action Rolls

-When the outcome of a character’s action is uncertain, roll `1d20+stat` against the obstacle in question.
+When the outcome of a character’s action is uncertain, roll `1d20+stat` against the obstacle.
 If your result is higher the outcome is positive and if not, the outcome is negative.
 Ties result in a mixed outcome.
 When creating a character, roll `1d4-2` for the following stats:

 | Stat | Abbr. | Use |
 |:---:|:---:|:--- |